cechrist/cardoon/doc/usage.rst

 	    ...

+**Electrothermal devices**

-* Electrothermal devices: the netlist name for the electrothermal model is formed by adding "_t" to the original name (e.g., ``bjt_t``).
+  Refer to the :doc:`device_library` to find which devices support electrothermal models.
+The netlist name for an electrothermal model is formed by adding "_t" to the original name (e.g., ``bjt_t``).
 An electrothermal model has an additional pair of thermal terminals.
 The voltage in this thermal port is the difference between the device temperature and the ambient temperature.
 The current is proportional to the power dissipated in the device.